-Is Generative AI “Disruptive Technology”?
+Is AI “Disruptive Technology”?

-Generative AI—like the Internet, mobile phones, and SaaS (software as a solution) before it—will impact the way we work for generations to come.
+AI—like the Internet, mobile phones, and SaaS (software as a solution) before it—will impact the way we work for generations to come.
 It’s called “disruptive technology,” but that doesn’t mean it’s a bad thing.
 There are, though, a lot of unanswered questions as we navigate this new space, and we need to be thoughtful and intentional in our approach.
 Here in ITS, we’ve dealt with many disruptive technologies over the years, and we have well established policies and practices for analyzing, evaluating, and operationalizing these new offerings.

 How do I use AI safely?